Sine Bar [Calculator, Sine Vise, Sine Plate, Easy Guide]

 Our G-Wizard Calculator software has a built-in Sine Bar Calculator that looks like this:

 You can get lifetime use of this handy calculator free, just for trying the free trial of G-Wizard.
 In fact, you get free access to a whole slew of cool machinist’s geometry and math calculators.

 Note how the Calculator is split into two components:

 The two work together, but let’s focus on how to use them.

-To find a Gage Block Stack size for a particular angle:
+To calculate gauge block height for a particular angle:

-- Enter your sine bar length.
+- Enter your sine bar length (aka “Center Distance”).
 Common sizes in the US are 5 and 10 inches long.

 - Enter the desired angle.
 For example, the screen shot shows 5 degrees.